lulock/SpaceEscapeGame/README.md

 > https://htmlpreview.github.io/?https://github.com/lulock/SpaceEscapeGame/blob/master/SpaceEscape.html

-**Objective**: Navigate the grid and get to the (space?) car to make your escape!
+**Objective:** Navigate the grid and get to the (space?) car to make your escape!
 Avoid lazers and molten lava guards.
 Pick up the blue orb for limited opporunity to pass through obstacles.

-Controls:
+**Controls:**
 * W = Forward
 * S = Backward
 * A = Right